brevzin/cpp_proposals/md/deducing-this.md

 };
 ```

 This overload is callable for all `const`- and ref-qualified object parameters, just like the above examples.
-It is also callable for `volatile`-qualified objects, so the code is not entirely equivalent; however, the `volatile` versions are unlikely to be invalid and more likely to be simply left out for the sake of brevity.
+It is also callable for `volatile`-qualified objects, so the code is not entirely equivalent; however, the `volatile` versions are unlikely to be valid and more likely to be simply left out for the sake of brevity.
 The only major difference is in the third case, where non-`const` lvalue arguments would be non-`const` inside the function body, and `const` rvalue arguments would be `const&&` instead of `const&`.
 Again, this is unlikely to cause correctness issues unless `this` has other member functions called on it which do semantically different things depending on the cv-qualification of `this`.

 ## Alternative syntax